ekjyotshinh/ChemTrack/README.md

 ## Additional Information
 - For more details on the project structure and code, refer to the individual files and directories.
 - Ensure that you have the necessary environment variables set up for both the backend and frontend to function correctly.
+- The app includes push notification functionality for alerting users about chemical updates.
+Users will be prompted to enable notifications when first accessing the app.